 Natural Light Filters

-Light covers that act as fluorescent light glare shields that also turn ordinary bulbs into more natural light.
+Light covers that act as fluorescent light glare shields that also turn the bright light from overhead lights into more natural light.

 Using natural light to reduce your dependence on LED and fluorescent lights can help you get some reprieve.
 If possible, try to relocate your desk closer to a window or partial skylight.
 But before you pick a spot, check the conditions from varying angles and at different times of the day.
 At certain hours (like in the late afternoon), you might get some glare off adjacent buildings, which can be a problem for those sensitive to UV light.

 It may seem obvious, but a circular, wide-brimmed hat can offer full coverage from bright, flickering, overhead lighting.
 While this solution can help to shade your eyes, it’s probably difficult to find an office setting where employees are free to wear hats whenever they want (not to mention hat hair).

 If you can’t tolerate glaring fluorescent bulbs, seek permission from HR to wear one of these hats.
 Find a style that offers protection and compliments your sense of fashion (if it’s anything important).
 In the long run, you’ll find the hat a priceless asset during your day-long office schedule.

 A baseball cap might also be a viable option but is often not as effective in blocking harsh fluorescent lighting or glare in the way a wide-brimmed, round hat would.
 It is also essential to check the extra sensitivities from the added weight a hat (or cap) can put on your head.